 High blood pressure or hypertension is a condition where the force of your blood against the artery wall is abnormally high.
 If your blood pressure levels are consistently above the normal range of 120/80 mmHg, you may be at risk of developing hypertension.
 Currently one of the most common cardiovascular conditions around the globe, high blood pressure needs ample care and attention.
 Raised blood pressure is known to increase risk of heart attacks.
 According to a study published in the journal Lancet, heart diseases killed maximum number of people in the year 2016.
 Hypertension patients are often prescribed medicines that they must take diligently.
 Additionally, they can also ensure some cautionary steps in their daily lives so that the blood pressure levels don't surge beyond control.
+A good diet may help a great deal in managing high blood pressure level.

 Here are some basic dietary and fitness dos and don'ts that high blood pressure patients must never lose sight of.